ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 ## Sklearn document
 Here we are.
 The specific knowledge for data scientist.
 I don't how's structure for Machine learning course of other school.
 It's hard to follow step by step review list for the lecture.

-Sklearn is perfect tool and list le
+Sklearn is perfect tool and list let you go through most of ML algorithm.
+I believe there's more algorithm, however, to know the common ML algorithm is essential.

 ## DS question
 ## Deep learning